FRC-Team-1405/2026Robot/README.md

 ## Event Prep:
   - drive team should know how to setup the advantagescope for recording
   - bring april tags to the competition

+## Thoughts for drive team
+  - when facing defense like in this [match](https://www.thebluealliance.com/match/2025ohcl_qm50) i love the spin move we do to nudge the bot out of our way. if we approach the feeder with the side of our bot instead of the front (intake) we can spin after contact to then face the intake toward the feeder. we should practice this bc it seems to work very well against defensive bots.